Updated: November 6, 2025 | Trusted by 8,100+ candidates

 Saville Abstract Tip

 While approaching abstract reasoning questions, it is crucial to identify and analyse the core pattern or rule.
-Abstract reasoning questions often involve a sequence of shapes, symbols, or patterns; the key to solving them is recognising the underlying logic that governs the sequence.
-Take your time to carefully observe the elements and look for relationships, symmetries, rotations, or any other consistent features that connect the shapes or patterns.
-Once you identify the core pattern or rule, use it to predict the next element or find the missing piece in the sequence.
-By focusing on understanding the central logic, you can approach Aptitude tests and abstract reasoning questions with a clear strategy and improve your accuracy in finding the correct answer.
-For more practice questions, expert tips, and test simulations, you can check our Saville Assessment PrepPack.
+Carefully observe the elements and look for relationships, symmetries, rotations, or any other consistent features that connect the shapes or patterns.
+Once you identify the core pattern or rule, use it to find the missing piece in the sequence.
+To improve the speed of recognising different logic patterns, we recommend practising as many of these questions as possible.
+This will help you expand your personal ‘logic bank’, making it easier to retrieve the appropriate reasoning during the test.

 Congratulations!
 You have successfully completed our Free Saville Assessment Practice Test.
 Now that you’ve familiarised yourself with the Saville Swift & Saville Wave Tests and have been introduced to different solving techniques, it is time to begin your practice.
 Read comprehensive guides to understand the personality test traits better and practice unique and practical solving techniques and tips for the psychometric tests.
 Test yourself in full simulations and reach a high score in the actual exam to increase your ability like nothing else.
 It is very difficult to achieve high scores without knowledge of all solving techniques and tips and methodical practice.
 For a price starting at £39, you can buy our comprehensive PrepPack, guaranteeing a substantial improvement before the test.